 Something awesome happened to me this year and you’ll never guess what it was.
 No rad overseas holidays.
 No life-changing events (like births or illnesses).
 I didn’t win the lottery.
 I didn’t find out I was pregnant with quadruplets.
 There were no profound life realizations.
 I didn’t learn a new sport or win anything.
-I didn’t find a ‘job’ and I still haven’t paid back my student loans (oops).
+I didn’t find a ‘job’ and I still haven’t paid back my student loans (though I suppose if I really need help with those I can go to SoFi for refinancing options).
 And, I certainly never got around to cleaning out that pesky guest bedroom closet!

 This year was so awesome because… I lugged kids around on my hips and all the days melted together.
 I took children for umpteen trips to the potty and deciphered the reasons behind a million cries and complaints.
 I wiped noses, mouths and hands.
 I washed mountains of dishes and laundry, and cooked countless meals.
 I skillfully negotiated the unreasonable requests of a three year old and figured out how to hold a squirmy toddler in one hand with a million heavy bags + a bike in the other hand, while unlocking a door with my toes (not really, but it felt like that some days).
 I gave up ‘last bites‘ of meals to other little mouths and often held my pee for hours before I realized that I had made sure everyone else had gone to the toilet except myself!
 I declared war on mold and cockroaches!
 I took at least eight million sleep deprived yawning walks to the playground and responded to the questions of ‘What?‘ ‘Why?‘ and ‘How?‘ at least a thousand times every. single. day.